Easy Peach Cobbler

 The best part is that there are only four ingredients in this cobbler.
 This is the easiest cobbler you will ever make with simple ingredients.

-Here’s what happened: A little bit of the flour mixture is sprinkled on the bottom of the pan and mixes with the juices of the canned peaches while cooking making it thick.
+Here’s what happened: A little bit of the flour mixture is sprinkled on the bottom of the pan and mixes with the peach juices and stick of butter while cooking making it a thick peach filling.